shioyadan/Konata/docs/kanata-log-format.md

 	Kanata	0004
 	...

 ### Log Body

-After the header is the body of a log, and each line stores a command that represents an operation of a single instruction.
+The remaining part after the header is the body of a log, and each line stores a command that represents an operation (e.g., fetch) for a single instruction.
 The basic format of each line is as follows.

 * Each line consists of multiple columns separated by tabs.
 * The first column is a command name.